borisdj/EFCore.FluentApiToAnnotation/README.md

 This works well when creating new App, but sometimes we are migrating existing App to new Framework.<br>
 In that situation EFCore have built-in reverse engineering functionality:<br>
 `Scaffold-DbContext "Server=localhost;Database=DbName;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Entities`<br>
-Now this creates pure POCO classes and Context file that has all specifics in FluentApi.<br>
+Now this creates pure POCO classes and Context file that has all configuration in FluentApi.<br>

 If we still want to have it in Annotations we would need to retype it and add appropriate Attributes to Entity classes.<br>
 Since database could be pretty large regarding number of tables this would be a of lot boring work.<br>